johnny-camby/react_todo_minimal_api/README.md

 # React Todo App Consuming an ASP.NET CORE Minimal API

+There are two applications. `VPTodoAPP` is the Minimal ASP.NET Core API Application and `react_client` is the React client application.

 ### Guidelines on how to run the application

 #### First run the Minimal API application